-What’s Happening At Standing Rock Is Starting To Mimic A Warzone
+What's Happening At Standing Rock Is Not A Protest, It's A War

 As time passes, we've all been increasingly astounded at the battle taking place on the Standing Rock Reservation in North Dakota.

 We are used to seeing protests flare up in North America.
 In fact, it's something that is cherished as a fundamental civil right.
 But at what point does the clash between activists and police morph into something more serious?

 At what point does the clash between activists and police morph into something more serious?

 We all watch as the trauma escalates.
 What I have felt increasingly as new footage surfaces is this is not your average protest.
 This is a war.